vercel/next.js/docs/api-reference/next/image.md

 ### onLoadingComplete

-A callback function that is invoked once the image is completely loaded.
+A callback function that is invoked once the image is completely loaded and the placeholder has been removed.

 ### loading